ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 restricting in the first case the constants to unfold to the constants listed, and restricting in the second case the constant to unfold to all but the ones explicitly mentioned.
-Notice that the delta flag does not apply to variables bound by a let-in construction inside the term itself (use here the zeta flag).
+Notice that the delta flag does not apply to variables bound by a let-in construction inside the @term itself (use here the zeta flag).
 In any cases, opaque constants are not unfolded (see Section `6.10.1`_).